 A: Almost all pumps have a GPH rating that lets you know the number of gallons they can pump every hour.
 The water pump should circulate the entire volume of water in your system at least every two hours, so it is essential that the pump you choose can meet this requirement.

 So let’s say:

 - If you have 500 gallons of water in your system

 - You will need a pump that can circulate 250 gallons of water per hour

-- So, you will have to look for a pump at least 250 GPH
+- So, you will have to look for a pump with at least 250 GPH

-Another way of determining the size of the pump is by measuring the head height of your aquaponics system.
-You can do this by measuring the distance between the two water levels with a tape measure or ruler.
+Another way of determining the pump size is by measuring the head height of your aquaponics system.
+You can measure the distance between the two water levels with a tape measure or ruler.
 Always remember that the larger the head, the more energy is required to pump the water.
 Keeping the head at a minimum level will keep the whole system efficient.
 As a rule, it takes about 1 PSI to raise the water level to 2.2 feet.